This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 The best method for controlling food cravings and intake is eating three balanced meals rather than restricting and overeating.

-Very Low Calorie Diets (VLCD): These are medically supervised and monitored restrictive diets for moderately to extremely obese patients who consume 800 or fewer calories per day (National Institutes of Health, 2013).
+Very Low-Calorie Diets (VLCD): These are medically supervised and monitored restrictive diets for moderately to extremely obese patients who are required to consume 800 or fewer calories per day (National Institutes of Health, 2017).
 Optifast is a nutritional supplement drink that is made by Novartis.
-Patients are placed on a 420 calorie a day diet in which they drink the supplement five times a day.
+Patients are placed on a 420-calorie-a-day diet in which they drink the supplement five times a day.
 For some, this is too strict.
 In that case, Optitrim, another nutritional supplement drink is combined with one 300-calorie meal, bringing up the calories to 1,000 a day.
 Both supplement drinks contain less than 100 calories per drink (Zimmerman, 2002).

 Once individuals reach their target weight, they add real food at meal times.
 Many VLCD programs require participants to attend a weekly support group with a nutritionist for up to 10 weeks to support incorporating food back into a normal eating plan (Zimmerman, 2002).

 Diets promote the idea that to be healthy, people MUST reach their ideal weight.
-In fact, a weight loss of 5%-10% can do much to improve health by lowering blood pressure, cholesterol levels, and risk for type 2 diabetes (National Institutes of Health, 2013).
+In fact, a weight loss of 5% to 10% can do much to improve health by lowering blood pressure, cholesterol levels, and risk for type 2 diabetes (National Institutes of Health, 2017).

 Treatment for obesity falls into one of two categories: changing eating and exercise habits, or surgery.
 For those who are overweight, making lifestyle changes is the most effective strategy and surgery is not recommended.